ClaudeZsb/muddoc/docs/source/descriptions/004_systems.rst

     which includes all the function interfaces corresponding to the function selectors registered on the ``World`` contract by the systems.

-Assuming no permission issues, the namespace of the calling system, the namespace of the called system, and the registration status of the called system's function all affect how we implement inter-system calls.
+Assuming no access issues, the namespace of the calling system, the namespace of the called system, and the registration status of the called system's function all affect how we implement inter-system calls.